itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Below that you have the setting for where you have to set the Detail Page.
 Simply click on the *Page* Button and select the page you created as the detail page in the beginning.
-Equally as important is to set the Record **Storage Page** (which you can find at the bottom) to the folder where you will have the job postings.
+Equally as important is to set the **Record Storage Page** (which you can find at the bottom) to the folder where the job postings will be located.
 Between that there are other settings as well:

-Detailview and Applicationform on same page
+Detail view and Application form on same page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Simply turn this setting on, when you want to have the Detailview and the Applicationform on the same page.
+Simply turn this setting on, when you want to have the detail view and the application form on the same page.
 You still have to put these two plugins on the page.

 Show only postings of
 ~~~~~~~~~~~~~~~~~~~~~
-This settings allows you two filter the postings shown based on which categories they are assigned on.
+This setting allows you to filter the postings shown based on which categories they are assigned to.
-This can be useful if you want to for example have an extra page for the Apprenticeship postings, so that there are no postings of another category.
+For example this can be useful if you want to have an extra page for the apprenticeship postings, so that there are no postings of another category.
 You have to create category system records for this to work, which then can be referenced by the job posting record.

 Detail Page
 -----------
-As you will have to do on every page here, you create a new plugin and go into its settings as described above already.
+Create a new plugin and go into its settings as described above already.

 Make sure the correct plugin is selected.
-In this case it is the **Jobs: Detail View** Plugin.
+In this case it is the **Jobs: Detail View** plugin.
 Also make sure you selected the correct record storage page.

 Application Module
 ~~~~~~~~~~~~~~~~~~
-Here you can change the status of the application system being available, meaning for the end user if there is a button,
+Here you can change the status of the application system being available, meaning for the end users that there will be a button,
-where they can get to the Application Form.
+where they can get to the application form.

 This enables the setting where you have to set the application page.
 That means if you dont want the application system
 enabled you can stop here.

 Define page title
 ~~~~~~~~~~~~~~~~~
 In this option you can specify the page title.
-You have the Posting Title with the placeholder %postingTitle% available.
+You have the posting title with the placeholder %postingTitle% available.
 If left empty the default title defined by the extenion takes place.

 Show contact